forestgrape/coronavirus/index.md

 * Sars-CoV-2:
 	- Diamond Princess Cruise Ship in Japan [Mizumoto](#mizumoto).
-This setting well investigated by Mizumoto and colleagues favours airborne over droplet transmission and even slightly favours Dry Form over aerosol transmission since the Covid-19 spread started between passengers and not equally between passengers and personal:
+This setting well investigated by Mizumoto and colleagues.
+Observations:
+        * Covid-19 spread started between passengers and not equally between passengers and personal.
+        * very high peak values of the reproduction number are observed (over 10)

+        The observations favour long range but same room transmission (aerosol and dry form transmission) over droplet transmission and slighly indicate dry form transmission:
-        * In the droplet model, one would except the personal as a angle and starting point, since they have the most close contacts, which drive droplet transmission.
+        * In the droplet model, one would except the personal as a angle and starting point, since they have the most short range contacts, which enable droplet transmission.
         * In the aerosol model about an equal spread would be expected.
 Experience from cooking smells teaches us, that aerosols tend to spread out locally.
         * Smoke diffuses entire rooms and tends to stay quite long, so spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
 Therefor an initial spread in passengers is expected since they spend the time in the same areas.
 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Nothern Italy [LE](#le)

-	Mers-Cov:
-	- Main spreading in Winter season and in generally dry areas.
-The primary spreading in very dry (indoor) areas would also explain why the described coronaviruses diseases occurred recently, even though overall hygiene increased.
+* SARS 1 & 2:

-* In settings without prior SARS experience the infection rate in health care workers is very high:
+    In settings without prior SARS experience the infection rate in health care workers is very high:
 	* 2003 in South East Asia  (see Introduction [Mizumoto](#mizumoto))
 	* 2019/2020 in Europe - Italy especially [LE](#le)<br>

-	Possible Explanation: The medical staff is used to protect against aerosol infections and know to handle them.
+	Possible Explanation: The medical staff is used to protect against fomite and droplet transmission and to some extent versus aerosol transmission and know to handle them.
 However, they are not yet used to the new spreading pattern.
-Consequently in all rooms of the building wearing a mask likely is key in reducing the infection rates (many cities in China reported few infections in hospitals [citation to be added]).
+Consequently in all rooms of the building wearing a mask likely is key in reducing the infection rates (many cities in China reported few infections in hospitals [citations to be added]).

+* Mers-Cov:
+	Main spreading in Winter season and in generally dry areas.
+The primary spreading in very dry (indoor) areas would also explain why the described coronaviruses diseases occurred recently, even though overall hygiene increased.